-4.6.14.
+4.6.15.
 HttpMonitor

 The HTTP monitor tests the response of an HTTP server on a specific HTTP 'GET' command.
 During the poll, an attempt is made to connect on the specified port(s).
 The monitor can test web server on multiple ports.
-By default the a test is made against port 80, 8080 and 8888.
+By default the test is made against port 80, 8080 and 8888.
 If the connection request is successful, an HTTP 'GET' command is sent to the interface.
 The response is parsed and a return code extracted and verified.
+This monitor implements placeholder substitution in parameter values.

-Class Name org.opennms.netmgt.poller.monitors.HttpMonitor ------------ --
+Class Name org.opennms.netmgt.poller.monitors.HttpMonitor Remote Enabled true